 Just over a year ago, I published my most ever-viewed, and definitely most controversial post, When the Grass Isn’t Greener: Falling Out of Love With France.
 And just over a year ago, The Local France picked up the piece and ran an edited version on their site.
 And just over a year ago, in response to the words I wrote and the things I had been experiencing at the time, I received a rush of internet trolls on my Facebook page, my blog, and of course the comments section.

 This comment was such a gem: calling me fat, spoiled, and condemning violence against me.

 It’s interesting, because every so often, even a year later, I still get the occasional comment, whether it be good or bad.
-In fact, this past month I even had an internet troll dedicate an entire blog post to their hatred of me, my very wrong opinions, and flawed experiences from last year (I will not link the post so as to avoid giving this person the attention they so clearly want.)
+In fact, this past month I even had a response highlighting my very wrong opinions, and flawed experiences from last year.
 That’s not to say that what I wrote didn’t deserve any critique– I recognize many valid points of criticism.